LevInteractive/WP-Rye/README.md

 * [assets/css](assets/css) Any css or pre-processor css file such as .styl or .less files should be included here.
 The main entry file should be called *app.(type)*.
 * [assets/js](assets/js) App specific JavaScripts should be added here.
 After Grunting thing will compiled into `assets/dist`.
 * [assets/js/vendor](assets/js/vendor) These files don't get compiled/minified after gulping.
 They should be specified in the functions.php file (in the Rye config array) so WordPress is aware of them.
 This will eliminate any chance of duplicate libraries being added after installing plugins.

-### Gruntfile.

-The provided Gruntfiles assumes a stylus setup.
-Please tweak to your likings.

 ### Plugin recommendations.